mylightgarden/Decision_Tree_ML/README.md

 # Decision_Tree_ML
+This is a Machine Learning project that involved a Classification Regression Trees algorithm.
-I coded a recursive decision tree algorithm from scratch.
+I coded this recursive decision tree algorithm from scratch.